s-go/th-review-helpfulness/docs/thesis_helpfulness.md

 * Almagrabi
 * Kim
 * Mertz
+	* they argue that the main influence on review helpfulness is the text of the review itself (rather than its product rating or other features derived from meta data.)
+	* aim: propose and evaluate two novel text-based features for predicting review helpfulness
+		* bigrams according to grammatical dependencies (dependency bigrams)
+		* discourse connectives
+			* "A potential indicator of review helpfulness could be the amount of internal discourse in a review text." (→ coherence)
+			* regular expression matching instead of discourse parsing
 * Mudambi and Schuff (2010)
 	* definition
 	* product type, specifically whether the product is a search or experience good, is important in understanding what makes a review helpful to consumers